posm/posm-replay-tool/README.md

 # Changeset Replay Tool

-This tool collects changesets from an OSM API endpoint and replays then against a different endpoint, rewriting IDs as objects are created.
+This tool collects changesets from an OSM API endpoint and replays them against a different endpoint, rewriting IDs as objects are created.

 ## Steps